Piano duet sheet music for students of every level; classical, folk tunes, Christmas duets, and a bit of original music as well!

 This beautiful Christmas song tells a sad but true story, fulfilling a prophecy from long ago

-Okay, this is actually a TRIO, not a duet.
+Okay, this one is actually a TRIO, not a duet.
 Here is Part 1, using fancy fingering.
-I do have a duet, which splits this part into two hands, but I haven't got it up on the website yet.

 Also known as the Christmas song "What Child is This," Greensleeves is one of the loveliest melodies of all time.

 This is page 3 of a 4-page arrangement; this shows the combined primo/secondo that I play along while my students play the broken chords of Greensleeves.